-Thomas J. Folliard-Mr. Folliard has been a Trustee of the Trust and the Board of the mutual funds of Baron Investment Funds Trust for five years.
-In addition to his tenure as a Trustee of the Baron mutual funds, Mr. Folliard has served as the non-executive chair of the CarMax, Inc. board of directors since August 2016.
-He joined CarMax in 1993 as senior buyer and became director of purchasing in 1994.
+CarMax in 1993 as senior buyer and became director of purchasing in 1994.
 He was promoted to vice president of merchandising in 1996, senior vice president of store operations in 2000 and executive vice president of store operations in 2001.
 Mr. Folliard served as president and chief executive officer of CarMax from 2006 to February 2016 and retired as chief executive officer in August 2016.
-Mr. Folliard has served on the board of PulteGroup, Inc. from 2012 to the present.
+Mr. Folliard has served on the board of PulteGroup, Inc. from 2012 to the present and became Non-Executive Chairman in January 2023.